 Avril has been a senior advisor on cultural transformation, gender and diversity to the Chief of Defence, Chief of Army, Australia; the ACT Commissioner of Emergency Services and was a member of the Navy People & Capability Committee.
 Avril has coached Generals and Brigadiers in the Australian Army, DFAT ambassadors and CEO’s.
 Her clients cover banks, mining, construction, IT, health, universities, pharmaceuticals, and state & federal government departments

 She is the author and co-author of several books on leadership, the different generations at work and gender.
 Avril regularly appears on TV on The Drum and ABC national radio and writes for several business magazines.
 She lives in Sydney with her husband and two Spoodles, who keep her grounded!

 Let's talk leadership featuring Catherine McGregor AM*

-The Australian College of Nursing Institute of Leadership was launched last month and announced a leadership series with high profile leaders.
-We are delighted to introduce Ms Catherine McGregor AM as the first speaker in this exciting new series to highlight the importance of diversity and inclusion.
-Tickets will be available to all to further showcase nurses as leaders of key social, political and humanitarian issues.
+The Australian College of Nursing Institute of Leadership was launched in August 2019 and announced a leadership series with high profile leaders.
+We were delighted to introduce Ms Catherine McGregor AM as the first speaker in this exciting new series to highlight the importance of diversity and inclusion.

-* Ms Catherine McGregor AM appears by arrangement with Claxton Speakers International.
+* Ms Catherine McGregor AM appeared by arrangement with Claxton Speakers International.

 About Catherine McGregor AM